Mario-aj/templink/README.md

 ## Acknowledgements

-- Thanks to WebRTC for providing peer-to-peer communication.
+- Thanks to PeerJS for providing peer-to-peer communication.

 - Inspired by minimalistic, modern chat apps for seamless user experiences.